During America's Great Depression in the 1930's and early 40's

 the murals were produced by the Section of Fine Arts which was administered by

 the Procurement Division of the Treasury Department.
 These new deal murals were considered

 a purely democratic art form, accessible to all people in post offices that

 existed in every community.

-Many of these American works of art have been lost, stolen
+Many of these American wpa murals of art have been lost, stolen

 or destroyed.
-In Concord North Carolina "The Spirit of North Carolina" mural was
+In Concord North Carolina "The Spirit of North Carolina" new deal mural was

 destroyed when the post office was torn down to build a new one.
 These precious